bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 ## Get your tools ready first

+*It's best to have your tools with you.
+If you don't, you're apt to find something you didn't expect and get discouraged.* -- Stephen King.

 ### PowerShell 7

 Microsoft Windows already comes with Windows PowerShell 5.1, but the modern edition of PowerShell 7 is more powerful and available on